Pilgrim Psychiatric Center: Today

 Today, the much smaller Pilgrim Psychiatric Center still stands.
-The original farm was sold, rebuilt, and developed to become the Suffolk County Community College Grant Campus (formerly west campus) in 1974.
+The original farm was sold, rebuilt, and developed to become the Suffolk County Community College Grant Campus (formerly West Campus) in 1974.

 Gerald Wolkoff bought 462 acre of the remaining property for $21 million in 2002 and announced a plan to build a $4 billion residential/office complex, called Heartland Town Center, on the site which borders his Heartland Business Park, which is to the west of the complex.
 In preparation, several former hospital buildings were demolished in 2003, however, rebuilding has not yet begun.
 In 2011, the former housing facilities for the hospital staff were demolished in further preparation of redevelopment.
 Demolition of the old medical/surgical building, male and female admissions buildings and the old administration building was completed in 2012.

-On July 1, 2009, Anand D. Nadkarni retired after 27 years of state service.
-Nadkarni had worked as an attending psychiatrist from 1987 to 1994, when he moved to take on supervisory positions.
-He eventually became the Chief of Psychiatry.
-During his tenure at Pilgrim, Nadkarni also had his own private practice and worked for the Town of Islip.
-He currently serves as the medical director for ACCESS/ACCESSO, an alcohol and drug counseling center in Islip.

 Another proposed project for the site is the Pilgrim Intermodal Freight Transportation Center, which would be a facility for transloading freight from trains to trucks.
 It would be built on a 120 acre tract owned by the state and use a rail siding of the Long Island Rail Road that previously carried freight and visitors to the hospital.